dCache/dcache-book2/config-PoolManager.md

 The size of the file to be written to one of the pools, and at least 50MB.

 lruAge
-The age of the least recently used file on the pool.
+The age of the [least recently used file](https://www.dcache.org/manuals/Book-2.16/reference/rf-glossary-fhs-comments.shtml#gl-lru) on the pool.

 gapPara
 The gap parameter.
 Default is 4 GiB.
 The size of free space below which it will be assumed that the pool is full and consequently the least recently used file has to be removed.
 If, on the other hand, the free space is greater than `gapPara`, it will be expensive to store a file on the pool which exceeds the free space.

-It can be set per pool with the [???][9] command.
+It can be set per pool with the [set gap](https://www.dcache.org/manuals/Book-2.16/reference/cmd-set_gap-fhs-comments.shtml) command.
 This has to be done in the pool cell and not in the pool manager cell.
 Nevertheless it only influences the cost calculation scheme within the pool manager and not the bahaviour of the pool itself.

 costForMinute
 A parameter which fixes the space cost of a one-minute-old LRU file to (1 + costForMinute).
-It can be set with the [???][10], where
+It can be set with the [set breakeven](https://www.dcache.org/manuals/Book-2.16/reference/cmd-set_breakeven-fhs-comments.shtml), where

 costForMinute = breakeven \* 7 \* 24 \* 60.